cryptpad/documentation/www/de/_sources/user_guide/apps/form.rst.txt

-.. _app_forms:
+.. _app_form:

-Forms
+Form
 =====

 :badge_new:`New in version 4.7`

 .. note::
-    The Forms application is currently in Beta.
+    The Form application is currently in Beta.
 This documentation is in the process of being written and translated.
 A complete guide to the application will be available shortly.

 ..
 The following features